v0ctor/nginx-compiler/README.md

 ### Pagespeed

-[Pagespeed](https://modpagespeed.com) is an open-source Apache module created by Google to help make the web faster by rewriting web pages to reduce latency and bandwidth.
-The documentation is very complete (and long), for the dependencies, it will to [see here](https://modpagespeed.com/doc/build_ngx_pagespeed_from_source) and on [the configuration here](https://modpagespeed.com/doc/configuration).
+[Pagespeed](https://github.com/pagespeed/ngx_pagespeed) is an open-source module created by Google to help make the web faster by rewriting web pages to reduce latency and bandwidth.

 ### Naxsi